Bio

 It’s easier to put this in third person so:

 Kelly Baker Josephs specializes in Anglophone Caribbean Literature and Digital Humanities.
-She is currently Professor of English at York College, CUNY, and Professor of English and digital humanities at the CUNY Graduate Center.
+She is currently Professor of English and digital humanities at the University of Miami.
 Josephs was the 2016-17 Sterling Brown Professor of Africana Studies at Williams College and a 2018-19 Scholar-in-Residence at the NYPL Schomburg Center for Research in Black Culture.
 She is author of Disturbers of the Peace: Representations of Insanity in Anglophone Caribbean Literature (University of Virginia Press, 2013), and co-editor with Roopika Risam of The Digital Black Atlantic (University of Minnesota Press, 2021), part of the Debates in Digital Humanities series.
-She co-organizes the annual Caribbean Digital conferences and is working on a second monograph, titled Caribbean Articulations: Storytelling in a Digital Age, that explores the intersections between new technologies and Caribbean cultural production.
+She co-organizes the annual Caribbean Digital conferences and is a member of the Caribbean Digital Scholarship Collective.

-Josephs serves as Academic Co-Director of the Faculty Fellowship Publishing Program at CUNY, was the founding editor of sx salon: a small axe literary platform, and manages The Caribbean Commons site along with various other digital projects.
+Josephs serves as Director of the Caribbean Digital Scholarship Summer Institute, was the founding editor of sx salon: a small axe literary platform, and manages The Caribbean Commons site along with various other digital projects.
 Learn more about these projects here.